-With Simlog, you’ll find the right kind of simulated tasks, the right kind of task progression, and the right way of evaluating simulated work, thanks to comprehensive Performance Indicators that measure quality and productivity.
+Simulation for training people to operate heavy equipment.
+That’s a lot more than “just” simulation: you need to focus on “core skills” with the right kind of simulated tasks, the right kind of task progression, and the right way of evaluating simulated work based on as many as 65 Performance Indicators that comprehensively measure quality and productivity.

 How Simlog Can Help

 Good operators run their machines more productively, and at reduced cost.
 And that’s why “getting” good operators is key to making your business better.

 Make better hiring decisions: double check skills first

 When hiring a new employee, true qualifications are typically “discovered” when work begins at the first job site, at the controls of your real equipment.
 And that’s because Human Resources don’t have the necessary expertise to ask the right questions.
 Worse, CVs often contain misleading elements that exaggerate competencies or responsibilities.

 Double checking operating skills, before hiring, is easy to do with our Personal Simulator, since Human Resources can simply compare simulation results with benchmarks (target values) established by your best operators.
 Since everyone does the very same simulated work, this really is a case of “apples and apples”.